LHRK/Nanodisc-Builder/README.md

 > pip install insane\
 > conda deactivate

+And then save all the script in one folder, which path can be input in the below wrapper scripts for automzation.

 ### Requirements
 Otherwise simply make sure to have installed the following modules:
 - numpy